BitcoinDesign/Guide/guide/inheritance-wallet/making-changes.md

 In this page we will take a look at two specific use cases that are likely to occur when storing bitcoin over a long enough period of time:

 1. Users need to replace a key that has been lost.
-2. Users want to change the wallet configuration because their circumstances have changed.
+2. Users want to change the basic wallet configuration.

 ### How it works